 - Directors shall encourage retention of a “Kenyan character” in the senior management and executive committees of Safaricom.

-- The articles are also changed to spell out that that independent non-executive directors of Safaricom, shall all be Kenyan citizens.
+- The articles are also changed to spell out that that the independent non-executive directors of Safaricom, shall all be Kenyan citizens.

 - The position of Deputy Chairman is eliminated.